 |Data Communications and Network Security||15|

-|Optional modules (choose 1)|
+|Optional modules (choose one)|

 |High Speed Internet Architecture||15|

-|Digital Design for System-on-chip||15|
+|FPGA Design for System-on-chip||15|

-On completing this course, you will have obtained the skills that will lead to employment in any area of the communications/signal processing industry including optical networking, DSP design and implementation, cellular mobile, r.f. planning, broadband systems and general communications research and development.
-This course is also an excellent base from which to pursue a PhD and possibly an academic career.
+On completing this course, you will have obtained the skills that will lead to employment in any area of the communications/signal processing industry including optical networking, DSP design and implementation, cellular mobile, RF planning, broadband systems and general communications research and development.

-We also welcome and accept students with a wide range of international equivalent qualifications.
+We accept a range of international equivalent qualifications.